rabbitmq/rabbitmq-website/site/consumers.md

 See [.NET client guide](/dotnet-api-guide.html#consuming) for examples.

+###

+Every delivery combintes message metadata and delivery information.
+Different client libraries use slightly different ways of providing access to those properties.
+Typically delivery handlers have access to a delivery data structure.

+The following properties are delivery and routing details; they are not message properties per se and set by RabbitMQ at routing and delivery time:

+ * Delivery tag
+ * Consumer tag
+ * Redelivery tag
+ * Exchange
+ * Routing key

+The following are message properties.
+Most of them are optional.
+They are set by publishers at the time of publishing:

+ * Content type
+ * Content encoding
+ * Headers (a map with key strings)
+ * Delivery mode
+ * Priority
+ * Correlation ID
+ * Reply To
+ * Expiration
+ * Message ID
+ * Timestamp
+ * Type
+ * User ID
+ * App ID
+ * Cluster ID

 ## <a id="acknowledgement-modes" class="anchor" href="#acknowledgement-modes">Acknowledgement Modes</a>

 When registering a consumer applications can choose one of two delivery modes: